grafana/beyla/docs/sources/tutorial/index.md

 ```

 To verify that metrics are properly received by Grafana, you can go to the left panel,
-choose the Explore tab and for your Prometheus data source, write `http_` in the
+choose the Explore tab and your Prometheus data source.
+Next, write `http_` in the
-Metrics Browser input.
-You should see the new metric names in the autocomplete popup.
+Metrics Browser input field and you should see the available metric names in the auto-complete drop-down.

 ![](./img/dropdown-metrics.png)

 ## Add the eBPF RED Metrics Dashboard

-From now, you could start composing your PromQL queries for better visualization of
+You could start composing your PromQL queries for better visualization of
-your autoinstrumented RED metrics; to save your time, we already provide a
+your auto-instrumented RED metrics; to save you time, we provide a sample
 [public dashboard with some basic information](/grafana/dashboards/19077-ebpf-red-metrics/).

-To import it into your Grafana instance, choose "Dashboards" in the Grafana left panel,
+To import the sample dashboard into your Grafana instance, choose "Dashboards" in the Grafana left panel.
-then in the Dashboards page, click on the "New" dropdown and select "Import":
+Next, in the Dashboards page, click on the "New" drop-down menu and select "Import":

 ![](./img/import-dashboard.png)

-In the "Import via grafana.com" textbox, you can just copy the Grafana ID from the
+In the "Import via grafana.com" textbox, copy the Grafana ID from the
 [eBPF Red Metrics](/grafana/dashboards/19077-ebpf-red-metrics/)
 dashboard: `19077`.

-Rename it at your convenience, select the folder and, most important, select the
+Rename the dashboard to match your service, select the folder and, most importantly, select the
-data source in the `prometheus-data-source` popup at the bottom.
+data source in the `prometheus-data-source` drop-down at the bottom.

-And _voilà!_ you can see some of your RED metrics:
+And _voilà!_ you can see some of your test RED metrics:

 ![](./img/dashboard-screenshot.png)

-The dashboard contains the following parts:
+The dashboard contains the following components:

-* A list with the top slowest HTTP routes for all the instrumented services.
+* A list with the slowest HTTP routes for all the instrumented services.
 Since you only
-  have a single service, only an entry appears.
-If you configure the autoinstrumentation to
+  have a single service, only one entry appears.
+If you configure the auto-instrumentation to
   [report the HTTP routes]({{< relref "../config#routes-decorator" >}}),
-  many entries could appear there, one for each HTTP path in the server.
+  many entries could appear there, one for each HTTP path seen by the server.
-* A list with the top slowest GRPC methods.
+* A list with the slowest GRPC methods.
 Since the test service in this tutorial only
   serves HTTP, this table is empty.
-* For each instrumented server, a list of RED metrics for the inbound (server) traffic.
+* For each instrumented service, a list of RED metrics for the inbound (server) traffic.
 This includes:
   * Duration: average and top percentiles for both HTTP and gRPC traffic.
   * Request rate: number of requests per second, faceted by its HTTP or gRPC return code.
   * Error rate as a percentage of 5xx HTTP responses or non-zero gRPC responses over the total
-    of requests.
+    of the requests.
 They are faceted by return code.
-* For each instrumented server, a list of RED metrics for the outbound (client) traffic.
+* For each instrumented service, a list of RED metrics for the outbound (client) traffic.
 In
   the above screenshot they are empty because the test service does perform HTTP or gRPC
   calls to other services.
   * The Duration, Request Rate and Errors charts are analogues to the inbound traffic charts,
-    with the only difference that 4xx return codes are also considered errors in the
+    with the only difference that 4xx return codes are also considered errors on the
     client side.

-In the top of the chart, you can use the "Service" dropdown to filter the services you
+At the top of the chart, you can use the "Service" dropdown to filter the services you
 want to visualize.

 ## Conclusions and future work

-eBPF proved to be a fast, safe, and reliable way to observe some basic metrics of your
+eBPF proved to be a low-overhead, safe, and reliable way to observe some basic metrics for
-services.
-The Grafana eBPF Autoinstrument won't replace your language
+HTTP/gRPC services.
+The Grafana eBPF auto-instrumentation tool is not a replacement for language
-agents but will decrease the landing time of your applications in Grafana, as it does
+specific agents, however it significantly decreases the landing time of your application insights in Grafana.
-neither need any modification, recompilation nor repackaging.
-Just run it together with your
+The auto-instrumentation tool does not require any code changes, recompilation nor repackaging, simply run
-service, and you will get the metrics.
+it together with your service, and your application metrics will start to flow.

-eBPF also allows you to see some parts that manual instrumentation doesn't.
+eBPF also allows you to get deeper insights which manual instrumentation doesn't.
 For example,
-the eBPF Autoinstrument is able to show you how much time a request is enqueued after
+the eBPF auto-instrumentation tool is able to show you how much time a request is enqueued, after
-the connection is established, until its code is actually executed (requires [exporting
+the connection is established, and before its code is actually executed (requires [exporting
 OpenTelemetry traces]({{< relref "../config#otel-traces-exporter" >}}),
-but this function is not explained in this tutorial).
+but this functionality is not explained in this tutorial).

-The eBPF Autoinstrument has its limitations too.
-As it provides generic metrics and
+The eBPF auto-instrumentation tool has its limitations too.
+It only provides generic metrics and
-simple Spans information (not distributed traces, yet), language agents and manual
+single spans trace information (no distributed traces, yet).
+Language agents and manual
-instrumentation is still recommended, so you can specify the granularity of each
+instrumentation is still recommended, so that you can specify the granularity of each
 part of the code to be instrumented, putting the focus on your critical operations.

-Another limitation to consider is that the Autoinstrument requires to run with
+Another limitation to consider is that the eBPF auto-instrumentation tool requires
-elevated privileges; not actually a `root` user but at least it has to run with the
+elevated privileges; not actually a `root` user, but at least it has to run with the
 `CAP_SYS_ADMIN` capability.
-If you run it as a container (Docker, Kubernetes...), it
+If you run the tool as a container (Docker, Kubernetes...), it
-has to be privileged or add the `CAP_SYS_ADMIN` capability.
+has to be privileged, or configured with the `CAP_SYS_ADMIN` capability.

 In the future, we plan to add metrics about other well-established protocols, like
 database or message queuing connections.

-Also, it is important to work on distributed tracing, then you won't get just isolated
+Distributed tracing is also on our road-map.
+With distributed tracing we will be able to correlate
-spans, but you will be able to relate them with requests from other services
+requests from multiple services (web, database, messaging...).
+One complexity of
-(web, database, messaging...).
-It is complex due to the implications of being able
+distributed tracing is the injection of client-side headers and matching them to the context of
-to redo client-side headers and put them in the same context as server-side requests,
+the server-side requests.
+We are making progressive advances towards this goal with each
-but we plan to do progressive advances, small steps towards distributed tracing.
+new pull request.

-Another future task is to reduce the surface of the code that requires administrative
+Another shorter term goal is to reduce the surface of the code that requires administrative
-privileges, executing a small eBPF loader with `root` or `CAP_SYS_ADMIN` privileges
+privileges, executing a small eBPF loader with `root` or `CAP_SYS_ADMIN` privileges,
 and running the rest of data processing/exposition with normal user privileges.